davidseddy1/ReputationIndex/docs/userguide/Set-Up.md

 ## Step 1: Set up AWS Account

-#### Step 1.1: Go to AWS Free Tier and create an account you do not posses one already [https://aws.amazon.com/free](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
+#### Go to AWS Free Tier and create an account you do not posses one already [https://aws.amazon.com/free](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
 Click on the orange "Create an AWS Account" Button at the top right of the screen.

 ![AWS Create Button Location](./img/AWSCreateAccount.svg)